 Although we may forget it sometimes, other people’s actions, other people’s thoughts, and even the environment directly around us may be able to be influenced by us, but we never, ever control them.
 Confusing influence and control can lead to all sorts of anxiety and hand wringing.

 Do you spend a sizeable chunk of your time and energy outside your circle of influence?
 If you do, here are two good options:

 - Focus your attention elsewhere

-- Focus your attention on those issues in a way that puts them in your Circle of Influence.
+- Focus your attention on those issues in a way that puts them in your Circle of Control or Circle of Influence.

 Whenever you find yourself feeling anxious (which is understandable in these current times), try asking yourself: “What is within my control in this situation?
 What small, proactive or positive thing can I do to respond?”

 Figure out some good ideas and act on them.
-If you really can’t think of anything, perhaps you’re better to redirect your energy, thinking and resources to an area where you can actually make a positive difference, no matter how small.
+If you really can’t think of anything, try redirecting your energy, thinking and resources to an area where you can actually make a positive, compassionate difference, no matter how small.